z-nt/Ibroker-panel/README.md

 # Ibroker-panel

-##Commodity Exchange registration panel
+## Commodity Exchange registration panel

-##stack:JavaScript/Html/Css/Bootstrap
+## stack:JavaScript/Html/Css/Bootstrap

 ## How its work?
--You can register with the national code.
+- You can register with the national code.
--Enter your personal information.
+- Enter your personal information.
--and participate in the Iran Commodity Exchange.
+- and participate in the Iran Commodity Exchange.